 Mom and your favorite uncle Charlie are considered creditors.
 However, just because you feel it is important to pay them does not mean the court considers their debt to be any different from that of any other creditor.

 Pending or current lawsuits

 You might be suing someone or intend to sue.
 You will need to disclose any current or pending litigation you are involved in, even workers’ compensation cases.
 Lawsuits are considered assets and must be disclosed.
 The trustee may or may not have interest in the lawsuit, but you must give the trustee the first opportunity to evaluate any litigation you are involved in or may be considering.

 Disclose any potential inheritance

 This is a very difficult issue to discuss in a short column, so I will keep this very simple.
-You need to make sure to disclose whether you have your name on a trust or whether you are about to receive an inheritance.
+You need to make sure to disclose whether you have your name on a trust or whether you are about to get an inheritance.
 There are specific time limits associated with this information.
-If you have the potential of receiving money from a family member or friend, you must speak with an attorney.
+If you have the potential of receiving money from a family member or friend, you must consult an attorney.

 Filing bankruptcy before a foreclosure

-Finally, you ask about filing bankruptcy to slow down a foreclosure.
+Finally, you ask about filing bankruptcy to delay a foreclosure.
 There are a few exceptions, but if you have other debt, a second mortgage you will be liable for or credit card debt, it is legal to file bankruptcy right before the foreclosure sale of your property.

 Each state is different, but filing right before a foreclosure does buy you a little more time.
 How much is difficult to say.

-You will need to be aware of the issues I have listed above.
-You don't want to compound the bankruptcy filing to stop a sale with the loss of valuable assets.
+You will need to be aware of the issues I have detailed above.
+You don’t want to compound the bankruptcy filing to stop a sale with the loss of valuable assets.